lupyuen/pinetime-rust-mynewt/README.md

 # TODO

+Changes:
+- Reduced buttons and LEDs to 2
+- Added Rust support

+Usage:
 - Button1, Button2, and LED1 to application key 1.
 It then configures Button1 and Button2
   to publish to group 0xC000 and LED1 to subscribe to that group.
 - Button3, Button4, and LED3 to application key 1.
 It then configures Button3 and Button4